 This course focuses on students' ability to express their point of view creatively through photography.
 Students learn to "see" photographically by exploring the basic tools, techniques, and aesthetics of digital photography, with special attention to lighting, focus, color, contrast, formal effects, and intent.

-GARMENT CONSTRUCTION & DETAILS
+ADVANCED GARMENT CONSTRUCTION

 Building on the construction skills introduced in Fashion Design Program, students integrate their skills at pattern drafting with garment construction processes.
 This studio course includes detailed construction processes of classic fashion silhouettes.
-Includes a three (3) hour studio.